What is Ductile Iron?

 A groundbreaking alternative to conventional utility poles.

-Ductile iron poles offer several key benefits to utility companies, based on location and need.
+There are several benefits of ductile iron pipes for utility companies, based on location and need.
 If you're unhappy with the consistency of wood poles, but can't justify the cost of steel or concrete, McWane Ductile Iron Poles are the perfect solution.
 See how our durable, eco-friendly poles are a groundbreaking alternative to conventional transmission & distribution poles.

 Unlike wood poles, McWane Ductile Iron Poles are engineered with a minimum yield strength of 42 ksi, ultimate yield strength of 60 ksi, modulus of elasticity of 24,000ksi and a minimum percentage of elongation of 10%.